lsst-sqre/sqr-000/index.rst

 :tocdepth: 1

-Technical notes (hereafter, *technotes*) are a new documentation medium for `LSST Data Management <http://dm.lsst.org>`_ staff to publish stand-alone documents that are native to the web.
+Technical notes (hereafter, *technotes*) are a new documentation medium for `LSST Data Management (DM) <http://dm.lsst.org>`_ staff to publish stand-alone documents that are native to the web.
-Technotes are written in reStructuredText, version controlled on GitHub, built with the same stack as DM's software documentation, and made universally citeable with `digital object identifiers (DOIs) <https://en.wikipedia.org/wiki/Digital_object_identifier>`_ provided through Zenodo_.
+Technotes are written in reStructuredText_, version controlled on GitHub_, built with the same stack as DM's software documentation, and made universally citeable with `digital object identifiers (DOIs) <https://en.wikipedia.org/wiki/Digital_object_identifier>`_ provided through Zenodo_.

 This document describes the Technote platform and will be updated as the platform evolves.

-DM team members can create a new technote today by following the instructions at https://github.com/lsst-sqre/lsst-technote-bootstrap
+DM team members can create a new technote today by following the instructions at https://github.com/lsst-sqre/lsst-technote-bootstrap.

 We currently use two technote series.
-The 'DMTN' is for general use within Data Management.
+The :abbr:`DMTN (Data Management Technote)` is for general use within Data Management.
-The 'SQR' technote series is used for SQuaRE science quality verification and infrastructure work.
+The :abbr:`SQR (SQuaRE Technote)` technote series is used for SQuaRE science quality verification and infrastructure work.

 .. _niche: